 The Italian Federici family have been making luxury ice cream for over four generations and the main road ice cream parlour and cafe has been the home of the business since 1936.
 I’d previously been told by more than one person that the place was very popular and with a queue from the door, round the corner and quite a distance down the path it would certainly seem so.
 Crossing the road when there was a convenient gap in the traffic I snapped a quick photo then went back to the path and returned to the canal.

 Heading back to White Bear there was one boat across the far side of the canal which intrigued me.
-With a central wheelhouse it looked to be more canal cruiser than narrowboat and with peeling paintwork and boarded up windows it looked a bit of a mess compared to most of the other boats I’d passed.
+With a central wheelhouse it looked to be more like a converted fishing boat than narrowboat and with peeling paintwork and boarded up windows it looked a bit of a mess compared to most of the other boats I’d passed.
 Less than ten minutes later I reached bridge 70 and before long I was back at White Bear marina and bridge 69 where my walk began.